RainerAtSpirit/raineratspirit.github.com/_posts/2013-02-21-durandal-meets-sharepoint-2013.md

 We are starting by opening up the MVC4 Durandal starter template and creating an OOTB SharePoint 2013 app of type SharePoint-hosted.
 Files in the MVC Content and Script folder can be copied straight away, because there are already corresponded modules in the SP template.
-Before coping files in the App folder we need to create a new module with a name of `App`.
- Make sure to exclude `App/Durandal/amd/optimizer.exe` from the project as by default SP won't allow upload of `.exe` files.
+Before coping files in the App folder we need to create a new module named `App`.
+After copying all App files from MVC4 make sure to exclude `App/Durandal/amd/optimizer.exe` from the project.
+By default SP won't allow upload of `.exe` files.
+Do NOT delete that file, we'll need it later.

 ![Creating an App module](/img/2013-02-21--App-Module.jpg)